jonathan-kuo11/jonkuo-site/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 Jonathan Kuo is an undergraduate senior at the University of California, Berkeley.
+He writes about the history of medicine and public health, with a particular focus on the history of controversy.
+Currently, Jonathan is working on his honors thesis in rhetoric, which involves tracing the historical origins and evolutions of the personal belief exemption to vaccination mandates.